 The demand for full-stack developers will steadily increase in the market as new technologies enter.
 While it comes with its bells and whistles, you’ll also have to learn a lot of stuff which other developers don’t have to, and it can seem a little daunting to someone.

-If you’re interested to learn more about full stack, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full stack, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 What does a full stack developer do?

 A full stack developer is a programmer who can design and develop applications across all layers of the technology stack.
 They are proficient with both back end and front-end development.
 A full stack developer can create a design concept from scratch, write the programming code, and then deploy the finished product to production.
 Full stack developers are in high demand these days and are well compensated in the tech industry.
 The Back-End deals with the server-side logic, the data access layer, and application services.
 The Front-End is mostly a client-side programming, which is mostly associated with the UI part of the application.

 What are the differences between front-end and back-end development?